knutsenr/knutsen-forestry-2025/README.md

 - Added background image
 - All links to Article, Home, and Example Article pages are working
 - Cleaned up CSS Visuals
+- Nav bar sticks to top of screen
 - Created JS script which will create article listings from an array rather than doing each manually
-- Nav bar sticks to top of screen
+- Created HTML container which will display each of these articles on the articles page of the site
+- Created extra file for articles.js and article-pdf.html to sparate pages then deleted them when I could not get the js to reference different html files in the same js file.
+- Articles page is currently a grid of different article titles made with Javascript in script.js.
+This works.
+I am working on getting the PDFs to display in the page when the link is pressed.

 ## Pages and Navigation
 ### Files